geovanymds/geovanymds/README.md

 ## About me

   Hi, my name is Geovany and I'm a Computer Science student at UNIFEI (Federal University of Itajubá).
-I love programming and help to build all the things it makes possible gets me excited.
+I love programming and help to build all the things it turns possible gets me excited.

 ## What I'm using now
 :green_heart: Node <br/>